jasondewitt/ansible-wpcli-wrapper/README.md

 Requirements
 ------------

 The module requires wp-cli and php to be installed the target host.
 The role includes a dependency on [mychiara.wp-cli](https://galaxy.ansible.com/mychiara/wp-cli/).
 I chose this role because it does not depend on a specific PHP role, I dont want this module/role to make any assumptions on how PHP is installed on the target servers, only rely on the fact that is there.
+Some commands, such as `config` may require the mysql client be installed on the target host.

 Module Description
 ------------------